What is Zika virus?

-Women who are thinking about becoming pregnant and their male partners should talk to their doctor about their risk of traveling to areas where there are Zika outbreaks.
-Experts recommend that you avoid pregnancy if you or your male partner has been to an area with ongoing Zika transmission.
+Women who are thinking about becoming pregnant and their male partners should talk to their doctor about the risk of traveling to areas where there are Zika outbreaks.
+Experts recommend that you delay pregnancy if you or your male partner has been to an area with ongoing Zika transmission.

 How can you prevent Zika virus?